Cookesy History, Family Crest & Coats of Arms

 Early History of the Cookesy family

-Another 177 words (13 lines of text) covering the years 1200, 1400 and 1481 are included under the topic Early Cookesy History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Cookesy research.
+Another 89 words (6 lines of text) covering the years 1200, 1400 and 1481 are included under the topic Early Cookesy History in all our PDF Extended History products and printed products wherever possible.

 Cookesy Spelling Variations